ReactForAll/React-Course/Level_4/1. React Router/SCRIPT.md

 Now we have configured our router for 2 different routes, `/` and `/form`.
 We've created a simple Navigation Bar, common to all our pages, that links to the `/` and `/form` routes.

 Here we have the `useRoutes` function which takes in the URLs that we've defined and what react component we want to load for each URL.
-This function underneath watches the URL and changes the React components that are mounted based on the URL as if the URL was a state!
+This function underneath watches the URL and changes the React components that are mounted based on the URL.
+This is because our router is configured to maintain the state of the URL and load the correct component based on the URL.